Curis Inc.: Understanding CA-4948 And IRAK-4 Inhibition (NASDAQ:CRIS)

 ImmuNext

 In January 2020 Curis entered into an option and license agreement with ImmuNext for a collaborative effort to conduct a Phase 1a/1b clinical trial for CI-8993 which is a monoclonal antibody that targets VISTA expressing cancers.
 Curis has an option to option that can be exercised the earlier of January 6, 2024 (4 years) or 90 days after database lock for the first Phase 1a/1b trial in which endpoints are satisfied.
 If exercised Curis would have a worldwide license to develop and commercialize the "VISTA Compounds and Products" for oncology.
-Curis made an upfront payment to ImmuNext of $1.3m for option and if Curis exercises its option it has agreed to pay ImmuNext a fee of $20.0m.
+Curis made an upfront payment to ImmuNext of $1.3m for the option and if Curis exercises its option it has agreed to pay ImmuNext a fee of $20.0m.
 ImmuNext would also be entitled to $4.6m in development milestones and up to $84.3 in potential regulatory approval milestones and up to $125.0 million in potential sales milestones from Curis.
 ImmuNext would also be entitled to royalty payments on a product by product and country by country basis based on annual net sales that ranges from high single digits to double digits.

 Roche/Genentech